aiven/aiven-docs/docs/products/kafka/reference/kafka-metrics-prometheus.md

 - **Topic metrics**: `BrokerTopicMetrics` offer insights into various operations related to topics, such as bytes in/out and failed fetch/produce requests.
 - **Replica metrics**: `kafka_server_ReplicaManager_LeaderCount_Value` provides
-  insights into the state of replicas within the Kafka cluster.
+  insights into the state of replicas within the Apache Kafka cluster.

 The `topic` tag is crucial in these metrics.
 If you don’t specify it, the system displays a combined rate for all topics, along with the rate for each individual topic.
 To view